As the paralyzing fear of confrontation built inside her, Paula found herself once again lying to her husband.

 2. Make sure you’re honest with yourself and with the other person when you make agreements

-Often, communication issues come up because of unclear, fuzzy agreements.
+Often, communication issues come up because of unclear, fuzzy, one-sided agreements.

 One person thinks an agreement has been made but the other person may be only agreeing to keep the peace and has no intention of keeping the agreement…